 Additional reasons for which a TEE may be done include:

 There may be other reasons for your doctor to recommend a TEE.

-If you have known problems of the esophagus, such as esophageal varices, esophageal obstruction, or radiation therapy to the area of the esophagus, you may not be able to have a TEE.
+If you have known problems of the esophagus, such as esophageal varices, esophageal obstruction or stricture, or radiation therapy to the area of the esophagus, you may not be able to have a TEE.
 Your doctor will evaluate you carefully before having the procedure.